 Promote your paid course or upsell to more expensive products

 Paid ads aren’t cheap.
-If you don’t have a large budget to spend on testing, you’ll benefit from first using free marketing channels to optimize your messaging, offers, and landing pages.
+If you don’t have a large budget to spend on testing, you’ll benefit from first using free marketing channels to optimize your messaging, course offers, and landing pages.
 Once you know what works, you can scale these strategies with paid ads.

 By connecting your mailing list with Facebook; you can pay to reach a Facebook Audience that is similar to your existing subscribers.
 You’ve already got the data on who your ideal customer is, so you can jump right into selling to them.